bobbingwide/oik-i18n/readme.txt

 1. oik-i18n in action

 == Upgrade Notice ==
+= 0.4.0 =
+Contains new logic for internationalizing Full Site Editing templates and template parts.
+See README-FSD.MD

 = 0.3.0 =
 Now supports plugins which deliver blocks built with wp-scripts